Amon4007/Book-Inventory/README.md

 # Book Inventory Management CLI

 This is a simple Command-Line Interface (CLI) application for managing a book inventory.
 Users can add, view, update, and delete books stored in an SQLite database.
+By Amon Chirchir

 ## Features